10 Little Things That Could Be Making Your Home a Fire Hazard

 Turning the heat too high when you cook

 Cranking up the heat too high can be lethal, even if you’re in the kitchen while you cook.
 Kevin Kelley, senior director of community preparedness programs for the American Red Cross, recommends paying close attention and turning off the burner if you see smoke or grease starting to boil while frying food.
-This is the real reason most recipes have you bake at 350 degrees.
+Watch out for these other 11 dangerous things in your house that are accidents waiting to happen.

 Having a dirty stove while you cook